Juanmora29/Housing-Price-Prediction-Project-in-Connecticut/README.md

 # Objectives

 * Conduct an in-depth exploratory data analysis (EDA) to examine the behavior and dynamics of the real estate sector in the State of Connecticut over the 2001–2022 period.
-* Develop a linear regression model to estimate property sale prices within Connecticut, using the variables Assessed Value, Sales Ratio, and Residential Type as predictors.
+* Develop a linear regression model to estimate property sale prices within Connecticut, using the variables Assessed Value, Sales Ratio, List Year and Residential Type as predictors.